DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Related Work

 Lastly, our work is also relevant to previous attempts to matching cloth simulation with real fabric behaviors~\cite{Miguel2012DataDriven, Wang2011DataDriven,Miguel2013DataDriven,Clyde2017DataDriven}, which is typically done by fitting constitutive material models with real material properties and can benefit from extra gradient information from a differentiable simulator~\cite{Hahn19_Real2Sim}.

-\paragraph{Cloth Contact and Friction} Contact and friction are key ingredients in modern cloth simulation. \citet{Provot1997ImpactZone} proposes a method called ``impact zones'' to collect the nodes involved in multiple collisions into impact zones, which are treated as rigid bodies. \citet{Harmon2008ImpactZone} improve the failsafe of impact zones by allowing some sliding motion of the incriminated vertices. \citet{Bridson2002RobustCollisions} introduce a hybrid method to combine the idea of applying repulsion impulses and friction and impact zones to handle cloth collision robustly, which is still widely used in modern cloth simulators~\cite{Narain2012arcsim, Li2020pcloth}.
-To model friction fully implicitly, \citet{Brown2018Dissipative} treats friction as an additional dissipative term in optimization.
-Regarding contact handling, repulsive forces, or penalty methods, have been widely used~\cite{Bouaziz14_PD, Wang2015Chebyshev, Geilinger20_ADD, Macklin2020PrimalDual} since it is easy to implement.
-However, these methods often need high stiffness in the penalty energy, leading to disturbing jitter artifacts that demand careful tuning.
+\paragraph{Cloth contact and friction} Contact and friction are key ingredients in modern cloth simulation. \citet{Provot1997ImpactZone} proposes a method called ``impact zones'' to collect the nodes involved in multiple collisions into impact zones, which are treated as rigid bodies. \citet{Harmon2008ImpactZone} improve the failsafe of impact zones by allowing some sliding motion of the incriminated vertices. \citet{Bridson2002RobustCollisions} introduce a hybrid method to combine the idea of applying repulsion impulses, frictions, and impact zones to handle cloth collision robustly, which is still widely used in modern cloth simulators~\cite{Narain2012arcsim, Li2020pcloth}.
+To model friction fully implicitly, \citet{Brown2018Dissipative} treat friction as an additional dissipative term in optimization.
+Regarding contact handling, repulsive forces or penalty methods have been widely used~\cite{Bouaziz14_PD, Wang2015Chebyshev, Geilinger20_ADD, Macklin2020PrimalDual} since they are easy to implement.
+However, these methods often need high stiffness in the penalty energy, leading to disturbing jittering artifacts that demand careful tuning.
 Recently, \citet{Li2020IPC, Li2021CIPC} define a smooth dissipative potential for friction using barrier methods.
-Their method can guarantee interpenetration-free states after each timestep without the need for parameter tuning.
+Their method can guarantee interpenetration-free states after each time step without the need for parameter tuning.